nextgenusfs/amptk/docs/reference_databases.md

 ```

 ####Arthropod/Chordate mtCOI DB
-These data were pulled from the (BOLDv4 database)[http://v4.boldsystems.org].
+These data were pulled from the [BOLDv4 database](http://v4.boldsystems.org].
 Since most studies using mtCOI regions are interested in identification of insects in the diets of animals, the BOLD database was queried as follows.
-All Chordata sequences were downloaded by querying the (BIN database using the search term Chordata)[http://v4.boldsystems.org/index.php/Public_BINSearch?query=Chordata&searchBIN=Search+BINs].
-Similarly, the Arthropods were searched by querying the (BIN databases using the search term Arthropoda)[http://v4.boldsystems.org/index.php/Public_BINSearch?query=Arthropoda&searchBIN=Search+BINs].
+All Chordata sequences were downloaded by querying the [BIN database using the search term Chordata](http://v4.boldsystems.org/index.php/Public_BINSearch?query=Chordata&searchBIN=Search+BINs).
+Similarly, the Arthropods were searched by querying the [BIN databases using the search term Arthropoda](http://v4.boldsystems.org/index.php/Public_BINSearch?query=Arthropoda&searchBIN=Search+BINs).
 All data was then downloaded as TSV output.

 The TSV output files (~ 6GB) where then each formatted using the following method, which reformats the taxonomy information and pulls sequences that are annotated in BINS.
 ```